 The core value proposition: you provide the business logic (what the agent is allowed to do, what data it can access, what tools it can call).
 Bedrock handles the orchestration, model routing, memory, and safety controls.

-Gartner projects that 33% of enterprise applications will include agentic AI by 2028.
-The teams building those systems now are choosing infrastructure.
-That decision has a longer tail than most teams budget for.
+Teams building these systems now are choosing infrastructure with a longer tail than most evaluations budget for.
 To understand where the industry is heading over the next 18 months before committing to a platform architecture, that context is worth having.

 How Bedrock Agents Actually Work